msolefonte/tww2-vco2-main/docs/factions/lizardmen/README.md

 * **Short Victory Conditions**:
 	* Conquer provinces:
 	    * Isthmus of Lustria, Northern Jungles of Pahualaxa
-    * Have at least 80% Untained in the following provinces
+    * Have at least 80% Untainted in the following provinces
 	    * Isthmus of Lustria, Northern Jungles of Pahualaxa
 	* Destroy factions
 	    * Cult of Pleasure, The Drowned